 Essential oils can either be taken internally, diffused, inhaled, or applied directly to the skin.
 Each of these procedures has its own safety concerns that must be taken into considerations.
 In regards to inhalation, there is an inherent low-level risk present with most individuals.
-Even with a relatively small room with virtually 100 percent evaporation rate, concentration of these products is likely to hit dangerous levels through vaporization or aromatherapy massage.
+Even with a relatively small room with virtually 100 percent evaporation rate, the concentration of these products is likely to hit dangerous levels through vaporization or aromatherapy massage.

 The main risks lie in prolonged exposure.
 Exposure exceeding an hour or more may bring complications such as lethargy, nausea, vertigo, vomiting, or headaches.

 Most aromatherapy calls for one to five percent dilutions.
-However, as people begin to increase concentrations, dermal skin reactions may begin to emerge, depending with the product being applied.
+However, as people begin to increase concentrations, dermal skin reactions may begin to emerge, depending on the product being applied.
 Other factors that may influence dosage are a person’s own skin sensitivity level.

 Inflamed, diseased, or damaged skin is susceptible to the effects of essential oils due to its permeability.
-It is therefore unsafe to apply unadulterated products to damaged skins, because skin conditions may worsen or a larger quantity of oil than normal might be absorbed.
+It is therefore unsafe to apply unadulterated products to damaged skins because skin conditions may worsen or a larger quantity of oil than normal might be absorbed.

 Essential oils are one of the best aromatherapy products available.
 If the product is properly applied, the end result can be amazing.
-However it is important to use essential oils safely.
+However, it is important to use essential oils safely.

 Essential oils should be used in accordance with prescriptions, and cautionary measures should always be considered.
-These measures include ensuring that the chemical composition does not contain any allergens, and that proper quantities are mixed with the recommended ingredients.
+These measures include ensuring that the chemical composition does not contain any allergens and that proper quantities are mixed with the recommended ingredients.
 If unsure, it is advisable to consult with your clinician or the nearest beautician.